 Simply put, Drano is a solution of lye, sodium nitrate, sodium chloride (table salt), and aluminum.
-This combination of harsh chemicals basically eats away at organic matter that causes clogs.
-While it can sometimes be effective on minor clogs, is that something you really want to be adding to our water system?
+This combination of harsh chemicals eats away at the organic matter that causes clogs.
+While it can sometimes be effective on minor clogs, is that something you want to be adding to our water system?

-A number of things cause clogs, like fat, grease, hair, or putting anything besides waste, toilet paper, and water down a drain.
+Several things cause clogs, like fat, grease, hair, or putting anything besides waste, toilet paper, and water down a drain.
 Drano works to decompose these things, clearing the clog.
 Voila!
-You're back in business.
+You’re back in business.

 But just when you think you’re in the clear with a cleared drain, a bunch of surprising things could be taking place…

 As easily as Drano eats through clogs, it can eat through the pipes.
 Lye heats up when mixed with aluminum, and this is part of why Drano is effective.
 Heat can crack porcelain, meaning your pipes or fixtures.
-If you were to put Drano down the toilet (but don't...don't try this at home at all), it could crack the commode.
-Not only would you need an entire toilet replacement, you could also end up with thousands of dollars in repiping on your hands.
+If you were to put Drano down the toilet (but don’t…don’t try this at home at all), it could crack the commode.
+Not only would you need an entire toilet replacement, but you could also end up with thousands of dollars in re-piping on your hands.